ddosintruders/nvBrowser/README.md

 ## License

-nvBrowser is licensed under the Mozilla Public License 2.0 (MPL 2.0), maintaining compatibility with the LibreWolf and Firefox codebases.
+nvBrowser is licensed under the MIT License.

 See [LICENSE](LICENSE) for full license text.